lalrow/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

    - **Result**: More polished, professional, and modern in style

 In Analysis.md file look for section "After Improvement - Round 1 " for answers after application improvement .

+## Submitting Your Homework
+### Main Assignment (Activity #1 only)
+Follow these steps to prepare and submit your homework:
+1. Pull the latest updates from upstream into the main branch of your AIE8 repo:
+    - For your initial repo setup see [00_Setting Up Git/README.md](https://github.com/AI-Maker-Space/AIE8/tree/main/00_Setting%20Up%20Git)
+    - To get the latest updates from AI Makerspace into your own AIE8 repo, run the following commands:
+    ```
+    git checkout main
+    git pull upstream main
+    git push origin main
+    ```
+2. **IMPORTANT:** Start Cursor from the `01_Prototyping Best Practices & Vibe Check` folder (you can also use the _File -> Open Folder_ menu option of an existing Cursor window)
+3. Create a branch of your `AIE8` repo to track your changes.
+Example command: `git checkout -b s01-assignment`
+4. Edit this `README.md` file (the one in your `AIE8/01_Prototyping Best Practices & Vibe Check` folder)
+5. Perform a "Vibe check" evaluation your AI-Engineering-Challenge system using the five questions provided above
+6. For each Activity question:
+    - Define the “Aspect Tested”
+    - Comment on how your system performed on it.
+7. Provide an answer to `❓Question #1:` after the `✅ Answer:` prompt
+8. Add, commit and push your modified `README.md` to your origin repository.

+>(NOTE: You should not merge the new document into origin's main branch.
+This will spare you from update challenges for each future session.)

+When submitting your homework, provide the GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo.

+### The Advanced Build:
+1. Follow all of the steps (Steps 1 - 8) of the Main Assignment above
+2. Document what you changed and the results you saw in the `Adjustments Made:` and `Results:` sections of the Advanced Build's Assignment #1
+3. Add, commit and push your additional modifications to this `README.md` file to your origin repository.

 When submitting your homework, provide the following on the form:
 + The GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo.